 - Soft herbs last anywhere from 3 – 7 days

 Gently wash fresh herbs just prior to use, then pat dry.
-A salad spinner is a handy tool when cleaning herbs.
+A salad spinner is a handy tool for removing excess moisture when cleaning herbs.

 Some dishes truly shine with the use of fresh herbs (think salsa, pesto, salads, baking, beverages, etc.), yet dried herbs are oftentimes called for in recipes, or preferred, and may be substituted for fresh (such as in soups and stews, marinades and rubs, braising, simmering, etc.).

 Dried herbs release a more potent flavor than fresh herbs, so a smaller quantity is used in cooking.
 Just as with any seasoning, more can be added after cooking and tasting, if needed.